Germa Museum

 Museum in southern Libya.
 The

-name itself, however, comes from
+name itself comes from

 the French village Saint Acheul